 Claim It, Manage It

-If you haven’t done so already, the most important thing you could do for your business is to claim your Google My Business profile if it already exists.
-Make sure you do a search before you create a new one, nothing is worse than a duplicate listing of your business.
+If you haven’t done so already, the most important thing you could do for your business is to claim your Google Business Profile if it already exists.
+Make sure you do a search before you create a new one.
+Nothing is worse than a duplicate listing of your business.

-Google business directory management is important but Google My Business isn’t the only place to make sure your business is listed.
+Google business directory management is important, but Google Business Profile isn’t the only place to make sure your business is listed.
 There are other major directories that are also important and there are many other non-major directories that are still important.

 Then there are all the specialty directories out there.
 Depending on your business there could be several niche listings websites in addition to the major websites.
 We’ve written several guides on niche directories for many industries and we continue to research and write more.